A Two-Layer Blockchain Sharding Protocol Leveraging Safety and Liveness for Enhanced Performance: Analysis

 If the adversary wishes to attack liveness and be expelled, it can stop every process shard and the first phase of the overall system for around $2a$ epochs.
 Afterward, each process shard maintains $R_p=1$.

-\textbf{Discussion over $\tau$ liveness:} The general security assumption for Rapidchain assumes that at any given moment, at least 2/3 of the computational resources belong to uncorrupted participants.
-It infers the constant liveness for the same set of honest participants as shown in Theorem \ref{tt1}.
-Without the constant liveness guarantee, the verdict reached is not deterministic, for the similar reason shown in the proof of Lemma.~\ref{llemma1}.
+\textbf{Discussion over $\tau$ liveness.} The general security assumption for Rapidchain assumes that at any given moment, at least 2/3 of the computational resources belong to uncorrupted participants.
+It infers the constant liveness for the same set of honest participants as shown in Thm.~\ref{tt1}.
+Without the constant liveness guarantee, the verdict reached is not deterministic, for the similar reason shown in the proof of Lem.~\ref{llemma1}.

-If we wish to apply $\tau$ liveness also to the honest nodes, the verdict reached must go through one round of byzantine broadcast tolerating a majority adversarial population before the next round of voting may start. which incurs significant costs.
+If we wish to apply $\tau$ liveness also to the honest nodes, the verdict reached must go through one round of Byzantine reliable broadcast tolerating a majority adversarial population before the next round of voting may start. which incurs significant costs.
 Therefore, the same as all the existing approaches, we just assume the constant liveness for the honest nodes.

 Admittedly that allowing a larger $\tau$ (inferring a stronger $R_p$) would bring the stricter liveness requirement for the adversarial (unstable) nodes.
 One practical relaxation, in reality, is to design that the nodes are only being given a long suspension when identified as adversarial nodes.
 They may participate in voting after the prison term.